 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
 Yes Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
-The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing. about their safety or well-being and appropriate control measures identified and implemented.
-Staff are made aware of sources of information via the school portal that will assist their wellbeing such as: Employee Wellbeing ■ MIND web site ■ H&S COVID-19 web page
+MIND web site H&S COVID-19 web page